SThornewillvE/Book_Think-Bayes_Notes/README.md

 Date: 2018-02-24

+## Note

+I am not finishing this repo because the book becomes hard to follow after chapter 5.

 ## Description

 I am trying to learn more about probabilistic programming and bayesian inference.
 Towards that end, I am reading the book "Think Bayes".